emgarang/SpendChart/README.md

 ![Demo](demoo.gif)

 - Open `index.html` in your browser to view the app locally, or run a local HTTP server (instructions below).
-- Add screenshots to the `docs/` folder and link them here for a nicer README.

 ## Features